Introduction

 Here's what each part does:

-• surreal.live('sticky') listens for real-time updates on the sticky table.
+surreal.live('sticky')listens for real-time updates on thestickytable.The

 Building the Frontend for Stickies

-While the backend logic and database interactions are the main focus of this blog, let’s briefly touch upon the frontend structure.
-The frontend code is organized into components and hooks, each serving a specific purpose in the application.
+While the backend logic and database interactions are the main focus of this blog, let's briefly touch upon the frontend structure.
+The frontend code is organised into components and hooks, each serving a specific purpose in the application.
 This can be explored in detail in the GitHub repository.

 Component Structure

-• Sticky Component: Manages the display, editing, and deletion of individual stickies.
-Employs hooks like useDeleteSticky and useUpdateSticky .
+useCreateStickyhook.Sticky Component: Manages the display, editing, and deletion of individual stickies.
+Employs hooks like

-• Tag Picker: Allows users to pick tags for their stickies.
-Fetches available tags using the useTags hook.
+useDeleteStickyanduseUpdateSticky.Tag Picker: Allows users to pick tags for their stickies.
+Fetches available tags using the

 Hooks and State Management

-• Zustand for Auth: Zustand is used for managing the authentication state in [lib/stores/auth.tsx](https://github.com/surrealdb/examples/blob/main/notes-v2/src/lib/stores/auth.tsx) .
+[lib/hooks/stickies.ts](https://github.com/surrealdb/examples/blob/main/notes-v2/src/lib/hooks/stickies.ts), this hook uses SWR for data fetching and caching.Zustand for Auth: Zustand is used for managing the authentication state in

 A Closer Look at the Navbar Logic